Contents:

 - Additional advice

-- Decontamination and disposal of contaminated clothing
+- Decontamination & disposal of contaminated clothing

 Summary: This page focusses on how to avoid body fluid spillage and the steps to take if there is a spill.